Conflicts of interest

 - Result in decisions or actions that are not in the interests of the school; and

-- Risk the impression that the Governing Body has acted improperly.
+- Risk the impression that the Governing board has acted improperly.
 It is important that governors and staff not only act impartially, but are also seen to act impartially.

 You have a duty to act in your school’s best interests when making decisions as a governor: